jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-16-checkpoint.md

 $$\frac{a^1}{b^1}$$, $$\frac{a^2}{b^2}$$, $$\frac{a^3}{b^3}$$, $$\frac{a^4}{b^4}$$, $$\frac{a^5}{b^5}$$, $$\frac{a^6}{b^6}$$, $$\frac{a^7}{b^7}$$, etc.

-**179.** Lastly, we have to consider the powers of negative numbers.
+<span class="art">179</span> Lastly, we have to consider the powers of negative numbers.
 Suppose the given number to be $$-a$$; then its powers will form the following series: